 We were learning how to be cowboys!
 Not just horsemanship but roping and branding cattle.
 It was great team building, singing and laughing around campfires with endless hours/days riding trails up in the mountains.

-As well as team building, these rehabilitation weeks are designed to help us fight our demons like PTSD.
+As well as team building, these rehabilitation weeks are designed to help fight demons like PTSD.

 Kent Mobility – How did the Salsa Chair help you on your trip?